jackwilsdon/react-circular-progressbar/README.md

 <CircularProgressbar percentage={60} />
 ```

-For more in-depth examples, take a look at the [demo code](docs/demo.jsx) to see JSX for the [live demo page](http://www.kevinqi.com/react-circular-progressbar/).
+For more in-depth examples:

+* [Take a look at the demo code](docs/demo.jsx) to see JSX for the [live demo page](http://www.kevinqi.com/react-circular-progressbar/)
+* Try it out on CodeSandbox: https://codesandbox.io/s/vymm4oln6y

 ## Props